 Books & Book Chapters

-SGI’s Research team frequently contribute to scholarly books by authoring chapters, and many of our researchers are co-authors of scholarly books on the flora and fauna of the Southeastern United States.
+SGI’s Research team frequently contribute to scholarly books by authoring chapters, and many of our researchers are co-authors of scholarly books on the flora, fauna, and ecology of the Southeastern United States.

 Selected books and book chapters